localhost8080/xml-sitemap-to-html/README.md

 http://jonathansblog.co.uk/xml-sitemap-html-simple-bash-script

-tested on osx and linux (Mavericks and linux mint) - but its a bash script, so it should work where you have bash, sed cat and grep
+tested on osx and linux (Mavericks and linux mint) - but its a bash script, so it should work where you have bash, cat, awk and grep

 once downloaded you will need to chmod +x the file to make it executable